nagendra-patibandla/data-pipeline/README.md

-# Verian Data Engineer Technical Assessment
+# Data Engineer Technical Assessment

 ## 1. Task description

-Verian provided a respondent data export and a matching schema and asked to:
+Provided a respondent data export and a matching schema and asked to:

 - Read the raw respondent data from `responses_data.json`.
 - Use the metadata in `responses_schema.json` to understand variables, types, and categorical options.